beef/platterpus/README.md

 #Platterpus

-Platterpus is a base WordPress theme based on Platter.
+Platterpus is a base WordPress theme based on [Platter](https://github.com/craigcoles/Platter).
 It is the starting point to WordPress projects at [Beef](http://wearebeef.co.uk).

+Platterpus is built using [Forge](http://forge.thethemefoundry.com/).

+> Forge is a free command-line toolkit for bootstrapping and developing WordPress themes in a tidy environment using front-end languages like Sass, LESS, and CoffeeScript.

 ##Why
-There are plenty of other WordPress Starter themes out there, many are even listed bellow.
-There are of course always bits and pieces that don't suit your development flow, or the way you like your CSS laid out etc. Also, we have so specific requirements as an agency that mean we need something we can use on many sites, and so something we wrote ourselves.
+There are plenty of other WordPress starter themes out there, many are even listed below.
+There are of course always bits and pieces that don't suit your development flow, or the way you like your CSS to be structured etc. Also, we have so specific requirements as an agency that mean we need something we can use on many sites, and so something we wrote ourselves.

-##What

 ##Who
 Platterpus was written / compiled by the Front End Dev nerds at Beef.